What is Vendor Lock-In? 5 Tips to Avoid It

 TIP #5: Implement a Multi-Cloud Strategy

-The multi-cloud deployment model is becoming increasingly popular, with one survey from the IBM Institute for Business Value indicating that 85% of enterprises now depend on multi-cloud deployments.
+The multi-cloud deployment model is becoming increasingly popular, with the Flexera State of the Cloud in 2022 report indicating that 89% of enterprises now depend on multi-cloud deployments.

 A multi-cloud strategy is one where your organization uses two or more public cloud deployments from different providers and maintains the ability to allocate workloads between them as required.